nexiality/documentation/expressions/index.md

 The design intent of Nexial expression is to create a fluent approach towards transforming information, be it a form of input or output, that provide a consistent user experience and a rich, expressive platform to manipulate information on-the-fly.
 Simply put, it's a way (and hopefully a simpler way) to express the transformation of information embedded within a single command execution.
-Expression can be "type-aware", "data-transformative" and can be nested/chained.
+Nexial Expression is "type-aware", "nestable" and "data-transformational".

 ### Formal Notation